ionic-team/ionic-framework/BREAKING.md

 <h5 id="version-9x-grid-deprecated-push-and-pull-properties">Deprecated <code>push</code> and <code>pull</code> properties</h5>

-The `push` and `pull` properties have been deprecated and no longer work.
-A similar look can be achieved with the newly added property `order`.
+The `push` and `pull` properties have been disabled.
+They now log a deprecation warning and no longer affect layout.
+Use the `order` property to achieve a similar result.

 **Example 1: Swap two columns**